 We’ve all heard, “Oh, he’s going to be an engineer!” the minute our kids show a remote interest in how cars or machines work.
 Or, “Wow!
 She’s going to be a talkative one!” when they hear your baby happily babbling along.

-After all, who knows what they’ll go on to do?
+After all, few people know what they’ll go on to do this early in life.

-As a baby, toddler or even a preschooler, they’ll show interest in all sorts of areas.
+Young kids will show interest in all sorts of subjects.
 Let’s allow them to decide—over time—their own interests.
-They might explore all sorts of careers and activities over the course of their lives.
+They might even explore all sorts of careers and hobbies over the course of their lives.
 Labeling them as an “athlete” or a “girly-girl” early on boxes them in.

 4. Labels can be inaccurate

-Humans are capable of many complex emotions, behaviors, and personalities—kids included.
+Humans are capable of complex emotions, behaviors, and personalities—kids included.

 It’s impossible to label someone and predict each action they’ll take.
-Every day, kids surprise us with their ability to zig when we expect a zag—it’s one of the beautiful things about watching them grow!
+Every day, kids surprise us with their ability to zig when we expect them to zag—it’s one of the beautiful things about watching them grow!

-5. Kids falsely believe talents are innate and unchangeable
+5. Kids believe talents are innate and unchangeable

 She might believe that sports are the only thing she does well or that science is the only class where she shines.
-A “jock” might feel she can’t explore art or that she’ll never be good at reading, and a “bookworm” might hold back from playing sports.
+A “jock” might feel she can’t explore art or that she’ll never be good at reading, and a “bookworm” can assume she’s not good at basketball.

 Kids are more likely to do well in school and take on new endeavors when they don’t see these doors as out of reach.
-Where they learn that practice allows them to become better at almost any task and they’re more willing to take risks and explore new experiences.
+They learn that deliberate practice allows them to become better at almost any task.
+And they’re more willing to take risks and explore new experiences.